 If the line delivering the liquid is a no-pressure line, you will need to use our water buffer part.
 You can feed it either from the covering top lid from above or using an additional fitting from inside the barrel.

 The inverted sprinkler distributes the liquid evenly on the inside surface.
 We are providing a Netafim-aponix adapter to make use of Netafim’s irrigation equipment.

 b) From where are you planning to cycle the liquid once it reaches the base of a vertical barrel?

-When you are running multiple vertical barrels it makes sense to drain all the liquid from all your barrels and direct it to a central reservoir.
+When you are running multiple vertical barrels it makes sense to drain all the liquid from all your barrels and direct it to your own central reservoir.
 In this case no liquid will remain in any vertical barrel.
-Use the multi barrel base to do that.
+Use the multi barrel base or our lid-base to do that.
 Alternative setups also use the top lid upside down and mount this ‘base’ into a circular cut surface (example).

 When you plan to run just one or a few vertical barrels, using an external reservoir is not necessary.
 You can use the closed base instead.
 In that case all the liquid remains in the base and can be recirculated from there for example using a simple submergible pump.